| Author |

 |

-I don't see this as the problem with our BMM.
-Compared to the first few months after we bought the Caddy used, there has been an increase in oil consumption.
+I don't see that as the problem with our BMM.
+Compared to the first few months after we bought the Caddy used, the oil consumption issue has improved.

-After having changed the oil twice according to my 10,000-mile interval and with very precise monitoring (that annoying dipstick with the balls ), the oil level no longer changes.
-While my oil level is always at max, it no longer goes above that.
+After now having done 2 oil changes with my set 10,000-mile interval and painstakingly accurate checks (that stupid dipstick with the balls ), the oil level no longer changes.
+Although my oil level is always at the maximum mark, it doesn't exceed it.

 2010 Caddy kombi life 103 tdisg6 BMM KXW